 Despite claiming that RC Vendors "provide illegal content", NL-based Chemical-Collective, as well a dozen other small businesses that handle the sale and research of New Psychoactive Substances (NPS), have continued to abide by the Law and jurisdiction of the Netherlands.

-This also comes at a time in which Chemical-Collective reached and broke an all-time record for positive Trustpilot reviews; Despite their Monthly newsletter celebrating this milestone, within ours, a followup laid out the details surrounding the complete censorship and deletion of their Trustpilot legacy and credbiility.
+This also comes at a time in which Chemical-Collective reached and broke an all-time record for positive Trustpilot reviews; Despite their Monthly newsletter celebrating this milestone, within ours, a followup laid out the details surrounding the complete censorship and deletion of their Trustpilot legacy and credibility.
 Trustpilot is a paid service of almost 3,000 Euros a year, that is non-refundable.
 I've reached out to Realchems as well as Chemical-Collective, and also other vendors across the scene in both the US and China.
-While US Vendors are highly stigmatized due to many having a poor business ethic, many including clearnet vendors EZSolutions of the US, and LongFlourishRC of China, both of whom operate within the laws of their own countries, and also do not ship scheduled compounds where they aren't permissable.
+While US Vendors are highly stigmatized due to many having a poor business ethic, many including clearnet vendors EZSolutions of the US, and LongFlourishRC of China, both of whom operate within the laws of their own countries, and also do not ship scheduled compounds where they aren't permissible.
 Yet Only NL Vendors such as Realchems, Coolchems, etc are facing prejudice and it almost seems like the competition is being character assassinated in an attempt to get their reputations mired in skepticism.

 "Trustpilot haven't responded to our [inquiry into why our account was getting removed and reviews deleted].
 Out of all the effected vendors, I believe they have only responded to RealChems but just reiterated that they were a 'bad fit business'.
 The definitions of this are pretty clear though and we don't come under of any of Trustpilots' [defintitions of a "bad business."]